 Young Dale spent many happy hours building model rockets, creating electronic projects, and repairing bicycles.
 He graduated to more complex machines in high school, when he began working in an anesthesiology lab.
 Encouraged by a physician-mentor, he began contemplating a career in medicine and became head of his high school’s medical careers club.

 with his wife, Rachel, and two daughters.

-Fast forward to today, and one finds Dr. Horne immersed in state-of-the-art technologies at the Mayfield Clinic.
+Fast forward to today, and one finds Dr. Horne immersed in state-of-the-art technologies at the Mayfield Brain & Spine.
 Dr. Horne is unique among Mayfield neurosurgeons in his use of the Mazor Robotics SpineAssist Guidance System for spine surgery.
-Dr. Horne has performed more than 300 cases with the Mazor system at Bethesda North Hospital.
+(Mayfield physicians use a different Mazor technology, the Mazor X, at St. Elizabeth Healthcare.)
+Dr. Horne has performed more than 300 cases with the Mazor SpineAssist at Bethesda North Hospital.

 "The robot is useful for accurate placement of pedicle screws during an instrumented fusion," Dr. Horne says.
 "The robot does it accurately and safely.
 It has the added benefit of minimizing the amount of radiation that the patient, staff and surgeon are exposed to from fluoroscopy."

 The Mazor robot is designed to help surgeons perform minimally invasive surgery as well as highly complex procedures for patients with scoliosis, degenerative disc disease, and other spinal deformities.

 Dr. Horne’s life took a dramatic turn during his junior year in high school, when he was accepted to the famous college preparatory school, Phillips Academy, in Andover, Massachusetts.
 "It was a life-changing experience," Dr. Horne reflects.
 "It’s the reason how and why I am where I am today."